New Client and Orientation FAQ's

-We can only accept documentation of vaccinations from vet clinics, adoption/rescue groups and shelters. back to top
+We can only accept documentation of vaccinations from vet clinics, adoption/rescue groups and shelters.
+We do need a hard copy that states the vaccination name and due date for next booster. back to top

 - What if I'm not sure I have the right vaccination paperwork for orientation day?

-We strongly recommend that you fax or email your dog's vaccination records to us at least 24 hours ahead of time.
+We strongly recommend that you fax, email or upload your dog's vaccination records to your customer portal at least 24 hours ahead of time.
 Then, our staff will review them for you and contact you if there's a problem before you arrive. back to top

 - What if my dog's vaccination records are from a shelter or rescue group?